czmyt/steve/travel-tips/README.md

 -->

-Copyright 2024-2025 Stephen Schmidt.
+© 2024-2025 Stephen Schmidt.
 All rights reserved.
 <br />These [Terms and Conditions](/terms-and-conditions) are incorporated herein.